Introduction

 Who Should Buy

-Zendesk – Best for Lightweight Automation
+Zendesk – Lightweight Ticketing with Basic Automation

 Where Zendesk Shines